ayousry42/u3brain/Plans/Server Network Requirements.md

 ### Goals
 1. Have secure access to internal network from outside (Extranet)
-2. Securely host a reliable website on College server
+2. Securely host a reliable website on College servero

+### Extranet Solutions
+>- Internal VPN with proper authentication methods in place

 ### Website solutions
 >1.
 Direct link with static IP